bcaffo/LittleInferenceBook/manuscript/08_tcis.md

 ### Note's about the *t* interval

+In this section, we give an overview of important facts about the *t* distribution.

 * The *t* interval technically assumes that the data are iid normal, though it is robust to this assumption.
 * It works well whenever the distribution of the data is roughly symmetric and mound shaped.
 * Paired observations are often analyzed using the *t* interval by taking differences.